 ※Closed from 24 Nov. through the end of Mar.

 Admissions ¥320 (Adults) ¥100 (Children)

-How to get there: From JR Hirosaki station, take a taxi and it takes about 10 min.
-You can also take a regular bus service.
+How to get there: From JR Hirosaki station, takes about 10 min by car/taxi.
+You can also take a bus there from the station.

 5. Inuyama Castle

 Along with Nagoya Castle, Inuyama Castle is a symbolic castle in Aichi prefecture.
 It stands on a small hillside overlooking the Kiso river running by the prefectural border between Aichi and Gifu.
 The surroundings boast a plenty of nature and allow visitors to take a refreshing stroll along the pathway along the river.
 The castle town nearby is full of Japanese traditional buildings which are well-preserved.
 In recent years, it has been attracting a number of tourists as a popular sightseeing spot where you can enjoy tasty dishes and find small gifts as well.

 Admissions ¥550 (Adults) ¥110 (elementary/ junior high school students)